flat3/lodata/doc/modelling/drivers/eloquent.md

 When using discovery Lodata will introspect the database schema to discover basic properties and types.
 For more control over exactly how entity sets, types and properties are discovered you can use PHP attributes on the model class.

-When you attach the first _property_ attribute, the automatic discovery of attributes is disabled automatically.
+When you attach the first _property_ attribute, the automatic discovery of attributes is disabled.

 Attributes all use the `Flat3\Lodata\Attributes` namespace.
 Property attributes optionally support providing a `source` to map an OData property name to a different underlying field name.